John Monck Mason: Works

 Mason also published Comments on the Plays of Beaumont and Fletcher; with an Appendix containing some further Observations on Shakespeare, London, 1798, dedicated to George Steevens; and An Oration commemorative of the late Major-General Hamilton, 1804.

 Family

 In 1766 Mason married Catherine, second daughter of Henry Mitchell of Glasnevin, but left no issue.
+Her brother was Hugh Henry Mitchell, MP for Ballyshannon and for Enniskillen.